MicrosoftDocs/query-docs/query-languages/dax/previous-function-dax.md

 ## Remarks

-This function can only be used in a Visual Caculation.
+This function can only be used in a visual calculation.

 ## Example